rsksmart/devportal-1.0/rif/gateways/dataservices/chainlink/node-operators.md

 ### 6. Run the services

 You can run the services containers in several ways.
-For the purpose of this quick guide, we'll use the docker run command.
-Be sure to pass the api credentials and make them available through the .api file in the destination paths /home/rsk-initiator/src/.api for the initiator, and /home/rsktx-adapter/src/.api for the adapter.
-You need to do the same with the .adapterKey file when runnning the RSKTX Adapter, also you need to load the environment variables from the .env-testnet file.
+For the purposes of this quick guide, we'll use the docker run command.
+Be sure to pass the API credentials and make them available through the `.api` file in the destination paths `/home/rsk-initiator/src/.api` for the initiator, and `/home/rsktx-adapter/src/.api` for the adapter.
+You need to do the same with the `.adapterKey` file when runnning the RSKTX Adapter, also you need to load the environment variables from the `.env-testnet` file.
 In the example, optionally, a port parameter is added to map the service port to localhost.

 ```bash
 docker run -v /path/to/host/api/file:/home/rsk-initiator/src/.api --env-file /path/to/initiator/.env-testnet -p 30055:30055 rsk-initiator-testnet